-Beyond the completion of the 3 sections of the High Line, NYCEDC and Department of Cultural Affairs have finalized a land sale contract with the Whitney Museum of American Art, and construction is underway that will lead to the creation of the new home of the Whitney as a major cultural anchor to the High Line at Gansevoort Street.
+Beyond the completion of the three sections of the High Line, NYCEDC and Department of Cultural Affairs have finalized a land sale contract with the Whitney Museum of American Art, and construction is underway that will lead to the creation of the new home of the Whitney as a major cultural anchor to the High Line at Gansevoort Street.
 The Whitney is expected to open to the public in 2015.

 The New Whitney Museum, designed by Pritzker Prize-winning architect Renzo Piano, is to be located at the southern tip of the High Line, alongside Friends of the High Line's new Maintenance and Operations Building, also designed by Renzo Piano.
 Approval of this project pursuant to the City’s Uniform Land Use Review Procedure (ULURP) occurred in September 2008.